Nursing Schools in District of Columbia (2026)

 How many nursing schools are in District of Columbia?

-There are 10 accredited nursing programs in District of Columbia, including 1 public and 9 private institutions.
+There are 10 nursing schools in District of Columbia, including 1 public and 9 private institutions.

 What is the average nursing school tuition in District of Columbia?

-What is the graduation rate for nursing schools in District of Columbia?
+What is the average graduation rate for nursing schools in District of Columbia?

-The average graduation rate across nursing programs in District of Columbia is 66.5%.
-The highest graduation rate belongs to Georgetown University at 94.3%.
+The average retention rate across nursing schools in District of Columbia is 82.2%.

-What is the average student debt for nursing graduates in District of Columbia?
+What is the average student debt at nursing schools in District of Columbia?